ismawno/drizzle/README.md

 # Drizzle

 Drizzle is a small fluid simulator written in C++ inspired by [Sebastian Lague's](https://www.youtube.com/watch?v=rSKMYc1CQHE) fluid simulator video.
-It uses Smooth Particle Hydrodynamics (SPH) to simulate the fluid behaviour, and is designed to be simple and performance oriented.
+It uses Smooth Particle Hydrodynamics (SPH) to simulate the fluid behaviour, and is meant to be simple and performance oriented.
 It features both 2D and 3D simulations.

 This project is also a little bit of a testbed for me to try some libraries I am developing, such as [Toolkit](https://github.com/ismawno/toolkit), [Vulkit](https://github.com/ismawno/vulkit) or [Onyx](https://github.com/ismawno/onyx), to see how they perform in a real project, and features such as SIMD or GPGPU that I plan to add eventually.
 It will also serve as a warm-up for a full physics engine I plan to develop in the future.